 I was feeling adventurous when at the butcher and I bought the whole pig’s head.
-It was huge and must have weighted at least 20 pounds.
-I got it for a reasonable price considering its size and found out a few of ways to prepare it, including a very simple one: head cheese.
+It was huge and must have weighed at least 20 pounds.
+I got it for a reasonable price considering its size and found out a few ways to prepare it, including a very simple one: head cheese.

-Head cheese has been around for a long time and it an old favorite, but as actually nothing to do with cheese.
-You basically boil the whole head then pick the cooked meat in a container and continue making a stock with only the skull.
+Head cheese has been around for a long time and it is an old favorite, but actually has nothing to do with cheese.
+You basically boil the whole head then pick the cooked meat, put in a container and continue making a stock with only the skull.
 Once the stock is ready, you pour some of the liquid over the cooked pork meat and refrigerate so the gelatin in the stock gets firm and you get this kind of meat jelly that we call head cheese.
 Head cheese can be made with the head of other animals, but pork is the most popular.
 You have to keep in mind that you’ll need a large pot to be able to fit the whole head.

 First here is the very simple recipe to make head cheese.
 You can optionally cut the ears before boiling the head and bake them to make crispy pig’s ears.